epfl-ada/2020/Tutorials/00 - Intro to Tools/README.md

 This tutorial should get you up and running with your Python environment, plus give you the basics of Jupyter notebooks.
 Please complete part 1 before the exercise session on Friday, September 18.

+## Disclaimer - Important

+We don't care which platform you use to produce the Jupyter Notebook files that you will submit for grading.
+These instructions will help you get started with Anaconda's local installation, but feel free to use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) (or [EPFL Noto](https://noto.epfl.ch/)).
+It is part of your responsibility to have a working environment for the homework and final exam.

 ## Part 1: Setting up your environment

 * Install Anaconda, Python 3.8 version: [Anaconda](https://www.anaconda.com/distribution/#download-section).